Is It Correct to Say “Agreed Upon”?

 • Text messages: “Hey, just confirming that we agreed upon switching our presentation slots for next week’s meeting.”

-Related: Is It Correct to Say "Thank You as Always"?
+Related: Is It Grammatically Correct to Say "Me and My?"

 When switching between formal vs informal language, it’s essential to understand the cultural and contextual nuances.
 The use of “agreed upon” in formal settings can convey a sense of authority and professionalism, while its adoption in informal contexts helps establish a more relaxed and conversational environment.